Mohammed-a-ali01/Project-3---Data-Visualization-/README.md

 ## Project Overview

-This project delves into the analysis and visualization of crime data in Los Angeles spanning from 2000 to May 2024, sourced and cleaned from a Kaggle dataset.
+This project integrates individual contributions into a cohesive group effort to analyze crime data in Los Angeles spanning from 2000 to 2023.
+Given Los Angeles' reputation for organized gangs and criminal activities, the aim is to uncover insights that can inform strategic decisions in law enforcement, urban planning, and community safety.

+The findings are intended to be valuable for a range of stakeholders, including criminology students, police analysts, data analysis enthusiasts, and others interested in understanding urban crime dynamics.

+-The results aim to enhance understanding of the city's dynamics to potentially reduce crime rates and improve overall safety in Los Angeles.

-Excluding the year 2024, the analysis focuses on four key aspects:
+Following the analysis, we have developed a dashboard featuring visualizations that highlight four key aspects:
-1. Total and by type annual crime trends using line plots
+    1. Annual trends in total and by crime type using line plots.
-2. Top 10 crime types per year depicted in a horizontal bar graph
+    2. The top 10 crime types per year presented in a horizontal bar graph.
-3. Top 3 crime types per year distributed by Zip Codes through a choropleth map
+    3. Distribution of the top 3 crime types per year across Zip Codes via a choropleth map.
-4. Victim demographics in identity theft cases explored via treemaps.

-Utilizing Python, Pandas, Matplotlib, Plotly, Dash, and SQLite, this analysis merges individual contributions into a cohesive group effort.
-The aim is to uncover meaningful insights that inform strategic decisions in law enforcement, urban planning, and community safety across Los Angeles.
-This approach underscores our commitment to leveraging data visualization for actionable intelligence and public benefit.

-An overview of the project and its purpose
-- the project is designed to study the rate of criminal actitives in the Los Angeles Area.
-The Los Angeles area is notorius already for its oraginzed gangs.
-With the precursor in mind we are choosing to look at the rate of criminal activiies post covid limited to a time span of one year.
-The project looks at crimes broken down by category, density and ethinicity.
-We have created multiple visualization to closely look at the trends in different type of crimes and how they have affected the many ethinicites across the multiple nebghiourhood.
-Problem Statement:
-What is the problem?
-Who would be interested?
-And how will it help them?
-- Problem: Hownmuch crime was being committed in LA
-- People interested - Student of criminology , Police analyst , data anayisi enthusaist The project would help them to beeter understand the dynamics of the are and attempt to lower crim and make LA safe.
-Data Collection:
-What are different data source types, size and shape of data What are some challenges you faced with collection, if any
-- some of the data file we encounterd were too large encompassing many years for data, some data sets were encomapssing a extremely large geographical aread .
-Long time line and area coverage tended to have extremely large file size.
-Overall Approach:
-How did you approach this project?
-Problem framing -> data exploration -> data cleaning -> data storage -> data visualization.. and so on
-How much time you spent on each?
-- we took a simple and systematic approach towards the project. we first identified a broad problem statement and narrowed it down further to isolate the problem further.
-Reducing the area covered and time lines allowed us to explore and mitigate data sets that might not have been suitable due to many data points.
-The data set we used was relative sized and covered a small are so cleaning the data was straight forward. after cleaning and turning the data we broke down the visualizations into line and bar graph, tree map and heat maps.
-Solution Architecture:
-What is the end to end source to target data flow look like?[A database should be used to store data and retrieved from there to plot visualizations]
-Which tools you used along the process to store, process and visualize data?
-- jupyter notebook and dash
-What are libraries/ tools you used that we didn't see in class, highlight them and wh
+    4. Detailed insights into identity theft, including victim demographics, visualized using a Tree Map.

+## Instructions
+- Clone the project repository to your local machine.
+- Navigate to the cloned repository and create a "Resources" folder.
+- Download the following files from: (https://drive.google.com/drive/folders/1SHJT23DdEPBBs0kaS0cqE71lcLufb2ha):
+    - Crime_Data_from_2020_to_Present.csv
+    - LA_County_ZIP_Codes.geojson
+- Save the files inside the "Resources" folder.
+- Open and execute the code file clean_code.ipynb using Jupyter Notebook.
+- Open your web browser and navigate to http://127.0.0.1:8050/ to access the Dash application.

+## General steps
+- Create a Jupyter Notebook and import data set
+- Clean the data and create a clean pandas Data frame that was extracted into a SQlite data base
+- Query the data base to obtain the data needed for the analysis and visualizations
+- Prepare data needed for the visualizations
+- Create the Dash application and code each one of the visualizations.

+## Detailed steps
+1. Import Dependencies

-### Cleaning the data and sending it to a Sqlite.
+2. Clean the data and create Data Base.

+    - Import csv file using *Pathlib* and *Pandas* libraries.
-- Removed colums not needed.
+    - Remove columns not needed.
-- Create the "Year" column by splitting the date and time from the "DATE OCC" column, and then extracting the year using Datetime library.
+    - Create the "Year" column by splitting the date and time from the "DATE OCC" column, and then extracting the year.
     - Map the "Vict Descent" replacing the codes with the actual descents.
-- Create the "Zip Code" column, using geopandas and shapely.geometry to transform the  "LON" and "LAT" data.
+    - Create the "Zip Code" column using *Geopandas* and *Shapely.geometry* libraries and the geojson file containing the zip code coordinates to obtain the zip codes from the  "LON" and "LAT" columns.
     - Removed some other columns not needed and renamed the final columns for readability.
-- The final Data Frame was sent to a sqlite data base using sqlite3.
+    - Extract the final Data Frame to a SQlite data base using *SQlite3*.

-### Querying our data base to create the visualizations using Plotly, Python Code, Pandas and Dash.

-- The data base was query using sqlalchemy.
-In this query 2024 was filtered out, as it was partial.
+3. Query Data Base, create dashboard and visualizations.
+    - Query the Data Base using *sqlalchemy* to create a base Data Frame with *Pandas*.
+2024 data and records with no zip code were excluded.
+    - Create a zip code Data Frame needed for the Choropleth map
+    - Create lists needed for the dropdown menus.
+    - Simplify the geojson file limiting it to the zip codes needed, reducing its precision and simplifying the geometries.
-- Create the Dash APP to show the three visalizations as a Dashboard.
+    - Create the Dashboard with *Dash*.
-- A dropdown menu is used to select the year the user wants to see.
+    - Define the Layout
+    - Define callback and function to create a Total Trend Line and a Crime Type Trend Line using *plotly*.
+The Crime Type Trend line will change based on the type of crime selected.
+    - Define callback and function to determine the radio button options and to build the Bar chart using *plotly express*.
+The Bar Chart will update based on year selected.
+    - Define callback and function to produce a Choropleth Map using *plotly graph_objects*.
+The map will change based on the year and type of crime selected.
+    - Define a callback and function to create the Tree Map usign *plotly graph_objects* that will update based on a second year dropdown selection.

 ## Ethical Considerations